 Having a budget and payment plan is key, no matter the size of your bedroom remodel.
 Some changes are so small that homeowners can pay upfront.

-Those with more extensive remodels might use a home equity loan or personal loan.
+Those with more extensive remodels might use a home equity loan or home improvement loan.